julie-scherer/kafka-flink-postgres-pipeline/README.md

     POSTGRES_DB=postgres
     ```

-    :exclamation: Please do **not** push or share the environment file outside the bootcamp as it contains the credentials to cloud Kafka resources that could be compromised. :exclamation:
+    **:exclamation: Please do *not* push or share the environment file outside the bootcamp as it contains the credentials to cloud Kafka resources that could be compromised. :exclamation:**

+    Other notes ~

-    &rarr; You can safely ignore the rest of the credentials in the `flink-env.env` file in Discord since the repo has since been updated and everything else you need is conveniently included in the `example.env`.
+    &rarr; _You can safely ignore the rest of the credentials in the `flink-env.env` file in Discord since the repo has since been updated and everything else you need is conveniently included in the `example.env`._

-    &rarr; You might also need to modify the configurations for the containerized postgreSQL instance such as `POSTGRES_USER` and `POSTGRES_PASSWORD`.
-Otherwise, you can leave the default username and password as `postgres`.
+    &rarr; _You might also need to modify the configurations for the containerized postgreSQL instance such as `POSTGRES_USER` and `POSTGRES_PASSWORD`.
+Otherwise, you can leave the default username and password as `postgres`._

 ## :boom: Running the pipeline

 1. Build the Docker image and deploy the services in the `docker-compose.yml` file, including the PostgreSQL database and Flink cluster.
-This will also create the sink table, `processed_events`, where Flink will write the Kafka messages to.
+This will (should) also create the sink table, `processed_events`, where Flink will write the Kafka messages to.

     ```bash
     make up